top of page

 SUMMER GONE IN SMOKE

 The following early summer, we were invited to photograph a little cocktail the family and friends were having during the holidays.
 Was it before or after Xmas, I'm not sure, my memories of that time are as hazy as the air was.
 It was hot and dry.
 We were getting the haze of smoke from the bushfires happening further away in the state.
 A little storm came to freshen up the air one late afternoon.
 The rain was good.
-But a lightning strike had lit up a fire somewhere on Dunn's Road near Holbrook which was going to become a monster flaming up the pine plantations and national parks in many directions across the region.
-On the morning of 2020 New Year's Eve, we evacuated our home.
-The fire passed on the hills just in front of our house and devastated many parts of Tumbarumba including some vineyards.
+But a lightning strike lit up a fire somewhere on Dunn's Road near Holbrook, which would become a monster flaming up the pine plantations and national parks in many directions across the region.
+We evacuated our home on the morning of 2020, New Year's Eve.
+The fire passed on the hills just in front of our house and devastated many parts of Tumbarumba, including some vineyards.
 This was my first bushfire and disaster trauma experience, something we are all still sensitive to talking about.
 Mount Tumbarumba Vineyard was luckily spared.
-While the town was without power and water, some family members stayed to protect the vineyard and look after things in town while a second threat was coming up.
+While the town lacked power and water, some family members stayed to protect the vineyard and look after things while a second threat arose.
 I felt so grateful that Richard came to check on our place while we were away and we offered him to pick as many veggies he could find in the backyard for supply.
 After the fires, it was the beginning of recovery.
 There was damage at all levels.
 The smoke taint in all of the grapes meant that no wine was able to be made in 2020.
-The test results came around March, and then Covid...
+The test results came around March.
+And then Covid...

 A successful harvest of vintage 2021 • Photography © Bottle and Brush Studio 2021